pram/spring-eth/README.md

 Go to [remix](https://remix.ethereum.org/).
 Paste the [following](https://gist.github.com/pram/1ac3254417a7662734d8b4683c1782e3) into the editor.

 Follow the [guide](https://medium.com/crypto-currently/build-your-first-smart-contract-fc36a8ff50ca) for more details on how to deploy a smart contract.

+Navigate to

+    src/main/solidity

+and run the following command

+    solcjs counter.sol --bin --abi --optimize -o target/

+You should now have two files in the target directory - `counter_sol_Counter.abi` and `counter_sol_Counter.bin`